 Edible seaweeds also have significant antiviral, anti-inflammatory, and cardiovascular benefits because they are rich in phytonutrients like sulfated polysaccharides.
 Over 100 studies done on the health benefits of edible seaweeds, when reviewed, revealed that seaweeds may be a better source of bioactive peptides than even milk products.
 Therefore, edible seaweeds are useful in promoting heart health and lowering blood pressure.
 Research also shows that seaweeds may protect us from select cancers if consumed regularly.

-Edible seaweeds can also play a role in losing weight, as they have very low amounts of fats and calories.
+Edible seaweeds can also play a role in weight lose, as they have very low amounts of fats and calories.
 They also contain alginate, which is known to reduce the absorption of fats by the body.
 Seaweeds also contains a little fiber and its richness in vanadium and iodine may regulate blood sugar and carbohydrate metabolism.

 Even though Edible Seaweeds are loaded with healthy minerals, the high amounts of certain nutrients may create problems for some people.
 Warfarin users can get affected by the overconsumption of the Vitamin K present in seaweeds.
 People with kidney problems should be extremely careful about consuming seaweeds as most of them contain high amounts of iodine.
 And though the iodine in edible seaweeds is beneficial to thyroid patients, consuming it too much can lead to an opposite effect, that is, it can trigger hyperthyroidism.